aw0s/ls-command/README.md

 Python implementation of ls command.

 # Platform
 The program works only on Linux.
-I'm planning to make the program available for Windows too.
+I'm planning to make the program working on Windows too.

 # Download
 To download the project, type `git clone https://github.com/aw0s/ls-command.git` in folder which you want the program to be placed in.
 You can also download ZIP file and then unpack it.